hector-walker6kqj/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook.

 This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for user errors.
 It also reminds us that programming is not just about writing code, but also about understanding the needs and limitations of our users.

+# 2023-11-23
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or unforeseen circumstances.
+It serves as a reminder to continually adapt and improve our programming skills in order to stay ahead in this ongoing race.